Nestle confirms outlook as volume growth picks up

 Vontobel’s Jean-Philippe Bertschy said deflationary pressures in Brazil and Europe had led to the weak pricing, but the slightly better-than-expected figures should help market sentiment.

-Shares in the group, which have lost around 10 percent of their value this year, were indicated to open 1.1 percent higher, according to pre-market indications by bank Julius Baer (BAER.S).
+Shares in the group, which have lost around 10 percent of their value this year, were indicated to open 1.1 percent higher, according to pre-market indications by bank Julius Baer.

 They are trading at around 20 times forward earnings, at a premium to Danone at just under 18 times and in line with Unilever.